“I get one happy moment, as the world takes a big fat shit on me, and I’m supposed to be content!?”

 GM: “That girl was you?”

-Alice: Alice gives a sheepish shrugs.
+Alice: Alice gives a sheepish shrug.
 “I wanted to dance with somebody.
 Uh, on a table.”

 GM: Wright looks as if he could snort.
 But Alice doesn’t think she’s ever seen his kind do that.
 Josua never did.